-The Company's policy on compensation, etc., for Directors and Corporate Auditors, or the method of calculating such amount, is designed so that compensation functions as an incentive for the sustainable growth of the Group and the enhancement of corporate value over the medium to long term mainly for Directors, and the sharing of the benefits and risks of the Company's corporate value with shareholders are taken into consideration in the system.
+The Company's policy on compensation, etc., for Directors and Audit & Supervisory Board Members, or the method of calculating such amount, is designed so that compensation functions as an incentive for the sustainable growth of the Group and the enhancement of corporate value over the medium to long term mainly for Directors, and the sharing of the benefits and risks of the Company's corporate value with shareholders are taken into consideration in the system.
 Specifically, it consists of monthly compensation (fixed), and bonuses and stock-based compensation (variable).
 The amount of monetary compensation is within the limit for Directors as approved at the 58th Annual General Meeting of Shareholders held on June 25, 2010 (within an annual amount of 280 million yen (of which is within an annual amount of 20 million yen for Outside Directors).
 However, this does not include employee salaries.)
 The number of Directors as of the close of this Annual General Meeting of Shareholders is nine, including one Outside Director.
 Bonuses are paid upon resolution of the General Meeting of Shareholders following comprehensive consideration of annual corporate performance, dividends, the level of employee bonuses, trends at other companies, medium to long-term performance, and past payment results.
 The ratio of each type of compensation, etc., is approximately 2:1 "fixed" and "variable (bonus and stock-based compensation)" compensation respectively, with the ratio of variable compensation being higher for higher positions.
 As for Outside Directors, no bonus will be paid in consideration of their role.
-In order to ensure Corporate Auditor independence, the compensation system for Corporate Auditor is based on monthly compensation only, without bonuses that are affected by company performance.
-The amount of monetary compensation is within the limit for Corporate Auditors as approved at the 58th Annual General Meeting of Shareholders held on June 25, 2010 (within an annual amount of 60 million yen).
-The number of Corporate Auditors as of the close of this Annual General Meeting of Shareholders is four, including two Outside Corporate Auditors.
+In order to ensure Audit & Supervisory Board Member independence, the compensation system for Audit & Supervisory Board Member is based on monthly compensation only, without bonuses that are affected by company performance.
+The amount of monetary compensation is within the limit for Audit & Supervisory Board Members as approved at the 58th Annual General Meeting of Shareholders held on June 25, 2010 (within an annual amount of 60 million yen).
+The number of Audit & Supervisory Board Members as of the close of this Annual General Meeting of Shareholders is four, including two Outside Audit & Supervisory Board Members.
 Compensation for Executive Managing Officers is based on employee salaries and bonuses.

-The method of determining decision-making policy is to deliberate among a voluntary Personnel and Compensation Committee based on a survey of executive compensation conducted by an external research organization, and to propose the results of deliberations to the Board of Directors for resolution.
-The Personnel and Compensation Committee (convening seven times a year) consists of six Directors, including two Independent Outside Directors, and one Corporate Auditor, who attends as an observer and expresses their opinion.
+Method of determining policy for determining compensation, etc. of directors and Audit & Supervisory Board Members is to deliberate among a voluntary Personnel and Compensation Committee based on a survey of executive compensation conducted by an external research organization, and to propose the results of deliberations to the Board of Directors for resolution.
+The Personnel and Compensation Committee (convening seven times a year) consists of five Directors, including three Outside Directors, and one Audit & Supervisory Board Member, who attends as an observer and expresses their opinion.

-The Company's compensation quota for Directors and Corporate Auditors, and Director bonuses, are determined by resolution of the General Meeting of Shareholders after deliberation by the Personnel and Compensation Committee and resolution by the Board of Directors.
-In addition, individual compensation for Directors, Corporate Auditors, and Executive Managing Officers is determined by the Board of Directors for Directors and Executive Managing Officers, and by Corporate Auditors' conference for Corporate Auditors, following thorough deliberation by the Personnel and Compensation Committee, which ensures objectivity and transparency in the deliberation process and is judged to be in line with the decision-making policy.
+The Company's compensation quota for Directors and Audit & Supervisory Board Members, and Director bonuses, are determined by resolution of the General Meeting of Shareholders after deliberation by the Personnel and Compensation Committee and resolution by the Board of Directors.
+In addition, individual compensation for Directors, Audit & Supervisory Board Members, and Executive Managing Officers is determined by the Board of Directors for Directors and Executive Managing Officers, and by Audit & Supervisory Board Members' conference for Audit & Supervisory Board Members, following thorough deliberation by the Personnel and Compensation Committee, which ensures objectivity and transparency in the deliberation process and is judged to be in line with the decision-making policy.